aperveyev/booru_yolo/models/README.md

 # PyTorch actual (08.2023) models here

-I need more resources and inspiration to advance

 ### yolov8s_aa06.pt - general torso components model

  0 - head   - anime pretty girl and not only <br>